ErnestoHkirk/cpsc_254_proj/README.md

 # Rate My Professor - Gradetier GPA Viewer
-This extension's chrome store webpage can be found at

 This chrome extension provides the average class GPA's for Fall of 2018 onto RateMyProfessor.com, it only works for CSUF.